AnyChart/docs.anychart.com/Common_Settings/Legend/Title_and_Separator.md

 title.fontWeight(600);
 ```

 To enable and adjust the title separator, combine the {api:?entry=legend}legend(){api} and {api:anychart.core.ui.Legend#titleSeparator}titleSeparator(){api} methods with the methods of the {api:anychart.core.ui.Separator}anychart.core.ui.Separator{api} class.
-This is how the fill and stroke are adjusted:
+This is how the fill and stroke are set:

 ```
 // enable and configure the title separator